Observation of $B_c^+ \to D h^+ h^-$ decays

 where $N_{\Bc \to X}$ represents the yield of $\Bc \to X$ decays, $\varepsilon_{\Bc \to X}$ represents their selection efficiency, $\mathcal{B}(D_{(s)}^{(*)+})$ represents the appropriate $D$-meson branching fraction for the signal channels, and $\mathcal{B}(\Bs)$ represents the BF product $\mathcal{B}(\Bs \to \Dsm \pip)\cdot \mathcal{B}(\Dsm \to \Kp \Km \pim)$.

-In the hardware-level trigger, events are selected based on the presence of a high-transverse-energy hadron in the calorimeters.
+At the hardware-trigger level, events events are required to have a hadron with transverse energy $\et$ in the calorimeters exceeding 3.5~\gev~\cite{LHCb-DP-2020-001}.
 These trigger objects may originate directly from the $\Bc$ decays of interest or from other particles in the event.
 The subsequent software trigger performs full event reconstruction and imposes stricter requirements: at least one charged particle must possess higher transverse momentum ($\pt$) than the hardware threshold and be significantly displaced from all reconstructed primary interaction vertices (PVs).
-Furthermore, the reconstructed events must have signal candidates forming a two-, three-, or four-track secondary vertex with a significant displacement from any PV.
+Furthermore, the reconstructed events must have signal candidates forming a two-, three-, or four-track secondary vertex with a significant displacement from any PV~\cite{Gligorov:2012qt,LHCb-PROC-2015-018}.
 For the offline event selection, momentum requirements are applied to reconstructed tracks to ensure that they fall within the kinematic ranges where the RICH detectors operate at full efficiency~\cite{LHCbRICHGroup:2012mgd}.
 Additional requirements, including on particle identification (PID) quantities, track-fit quality, and the minimum impact parameter of a track relative to any PV, are applied to all final-state particles to ensure consistency with the signal decays.
 Masses of the reconstructed $D$ candidates are required to be within $\pm20\mevcc$ (for $\Dp$ and $\Dsp$ candidates) and $\pm2\mevcc$ (for $\Dstarp$ candidates) of the known values~\cite{PDG2024}.
 A kinematic fit is performed to each candidate~\cite{Hulsbergen:2005pu}, with vertex constraints applied to both the $B$ and $D$ vertices, and with the $D$ candidates' ($\Dp$, $\Dz$ and $\Ds$) masses constrained to their known values~\cite{PDG2024}.
 This has the effect of significantly improving the \Dstarp mass resolution.